 Roasted carrot fries are a delicious alternative to potato fries!
 A little bit sweet, savory, and perfectly browned, these roasted carrots are the perfect side dish to serve with your favorite burgers, chicken, or pork.

 One of our favorite ways to eat carrots is roasted carrot fries.
-Carrots are a great choice for fries – they’re full of flavor, lower in carbohydrates than potatoes, and they get really delicious when the edges are a little browned and crispy.
+Carrots are a great choice for fries – they’re full of flavor, a good source of fiber, and they get really delicious when the edges are a little browned and crispy.

 Roasting vegetables is one of my favorite ways to prepare them.
 Roasting brings out the sweetness of carrots, and the fry shape is perfect for making these fun for kiddos to eat.

 If you have a nightshade allergy or sensitivity, you know that potatoes are off-limits.
 So that means no French fries!
 Boo.

 But since carrots aren’t a nightshade vegetable, you can still enjoy carrot fries!